-3.1 The Trust has overall responsibility for the effective operation of this policy and for ensuring compliance with any statutory framework.

-3.2 The Trust has delegated day-to-day responsibility for operating the policy to the Headteacher.
-The Headteacher has a specific responsibility to ensure the fair application of this policy and all members of staff are responsible for ensuring its success.
+- 3.1 The Trust has overall responsibility for the effective operation of this policy and for ensuring compliance with any statutory framework. - 3.2 The Trust has delegated day-to-day responsibility for operating the policy to the Headteacher (and CFO for the Central Services Team/SCITT).
+The Headteacher/CFO has a specific responsibility to ensure the fair application of this policy and all members of staff are responsible for ensuring its success.